Diversity in Medicine Visiting Scholars Program

 • Students must have completed all required core clerkships at their home institution.

-• Students must complete their application through the Visiting Student Program on Columbia's website
+• Students must submit a transcript from medical school.
+Students must complete their application through the Visiting Student Program on Columbia's website

 • Students must submit one letter of support from their Obstetrics & Gynecology core clerkship director or the student’s Office of Student Affairs.

-• Students must submit a short essay describing their interest in the specialty and how experiences in their personal life or education thus far have shaped their own professional development and goals for a career in medicine. (limit 500 words)
+• Students must submit a short essay describing their interest in the specialty and how experiences in their personal life or education thus far have shaped their own professional development and goals for a career in medicine (limit 500 words).